allynt/django-singleton2/README.md

 * "conf.py" includes app-specific configuration using the **django-appconf** reusable app
 * "urls.py" includes an empty `urlpatterns` array that will be referenced by the example-project below

-#### boostrapping the project to develop against
+### boostrapping the project to develop against

-This is also easy.
+This is also easy:

 `django-admin startproject --template=https://github.com/allynt/django-reusable-app-project-template/archive/master.zip example example-project`

-will populate the "example-project" directory.
+to populate the "example-project" directory.

 When developing a Resuable Django App, there are different approaches to testing and building migrations.
 I've come across a lot of apps that just don't document this at all.
-I've come across others that have special scripts which *fake* a Django Project (ie: just a minimal "settings.py" file to run `django.setup()` with) to load the app in order to generate migrations.
+I've come across others that have special scripts which *fake* a Django Project (ie: just a minimal "settings.py" file) to run `django.setup()` with so that the app can be loaded in order to generate migrations.
 But I feel like it makes sense to use a *real* Django Project so that you can interact with your app naturally.

 Therefore the "example-project" that I create can be run just like any other Django Project.
 It will allow me to generate migrations.
 And it will allow me to run tests (located in "example-project/example/tests").
-But, crucially, it will also allow me to hack about and make sure I understand exactly how the code works.
+But, crucially, it will also allow me to hack about and make sure I understand exactly how the app works.

 I am quite partial to many of the ideas recommended by Cookiecuter Django and so this example-project uses some of their ideas.